openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/items/peerassessment.md

 ![peer assessment general settings](../../../img/10/pa_general_settings.png)

-*Fig. 03: General settings for the peer assessment*
+*General settings for the peer assessment*
 </center>

 **Title:** The title of the assignment